21.4.2024

 3. The Russell 2000 also has a stronger weighting toward real estate.
 Again, a combination of covid and rising interest rates made both the office market and shopping centers particularly hard hit.

+This caused the performance of small cap indices to lag that of large caps.
+Which in turn caused a pullback effect: rising indices attract new investors, creating positive momentum and also pushing valuations up further.
 What will the future bring?
-We can only note that the valuation of large caps has risen sharply in recent years and the difference in valuation between large and small companies is now close to historical maxima.
+We can only conclude that the valuation of large caps has risen sharply in recent years and the difference in valuation between large and small companies is now close to historical maxima.
 Whereby the valuation of many small companies is at normal to cheap levels, while that of the largest companies seems rather expensive.

 Value or Growth?
 Quality!